 The Rider Waite Smith Tarot seems about a hundred times easier to read if you’re a beginner.
 Especially the minor arcana.
 That’s a fact.
 And that sounds like a good thing.

 But the problem with the RWS deck is that it seems like it requires less study, less work and less experience.
 Of course, this is just an impression and a good reader of the RWS will know that study and years of learning are necessary.
 Yet it could send out the wrong message.

 The other interesting thing is how this old continental European deck (developed in Italy and France when both countries where at the center of the Western World) was replaced by an Anglo-Saxon adaptation after passing the Channel and crossing the Atlantic.

 Sounds familiar?
 Like many popular items, Tarot was revolutionized in the 20th Century as the Anglo-Saxon world – and especially America – took over the West, leaving Europe to be a secondary pole of influence: the boring old continent.

 Another important fact explaining today’s massive use of the Rider Waite deck, especially online, holds in two words: public domain.
 The images on the this deck belong to no one.
 You could start printing this deck and sell it without infringing any copyright law.
 For book publishers and online readers, this is big.

 Don’t get me wrong, I love the Rider Waite Smith Tarot, I own it.
 I use it a lot for both personal and professional readings.
 It speaks wonderfully.

 My point is not too belittle the RWS Tarot.
-It is a fantastic deck and a classic for good reasons (not just the above 😉 ).
+It is a fantastic deck and a classic for good reasons (just not the ones mentioned above 😉 ).
 But it is good to always keep in mind where the RWS itself, came from.